Updated: Top tech and digital co-working office spaces in Bristol

 Amenities: all inclusive rent, discounts on local bars, restaurants and cafes, 50% on Square Club membership, secure bike storage, 24/7 access

 11-17 Backfields Lane, Bristol, BS2 8QW

-New kid on the block is Work Differently (previously 11 Backfields Lane), a colourful and creative office space in a cobbled side alley of the hip Stokes Croft area of Bristol.
+New kid on the block is Pollen Place (previously Work Differently), a colourful and creative office space in a cobbled side alley of the hip Stokes Croft area of Bristol.

 Beyond the standard desk and kettle, Work Differently lives up to its name by being the only coworking space in the UK to offer residents e-commerce, storage, professional photography and distribution facilities alongside deskspace, networking and talks.

 Even if you’re a freelancer or simply looking for a cool space to work, it’s worth noting the space’s mega fast broadband (500mbps fibre), bike shed, bean-to-cup coffee machine, fresh fruit and Friday beers every week.

 Rates: full-time desks are £195/month, flexible ‘memberships’ also available from £15/day to £160/month; check out a comprehensive list of rates here.